Akron Baptist Temple: Current church (1972–present)

+The building gained notoriety following the sale when it was heavily looted and vandalized.
+On February 26, 2024, Akron mayor Shammas Malik announced that the city planned to introduce legislation to fund the emergency demolition of the property due to "a serious public safety concern."
+Demolition of the campus commenced on March 19, 2024, with a budgeted cost of $1.24 million.

 Criticism

 Akron Baptist Temple's structure has received some criticism, with the church being reproved for its focus on evangelism at the expense of educating its members and its fundamentalist doctrines.
-The segregationist practices at the church have also received criticism; Billington claimed the church was intentionally structured to appeal to Appalachian people who had come to work in Akron's rubber industry.
+Billington claimed the church was intentionally structured to appeal to Appalachian people who had come to work in Akron's rubber industry.

 Pastors

 Four clergymen have served as the head pastor of Akron Baptist Temple.